 For better or worse, the more someone is exposed to a brand, the more credible and trustworthy that brand becomes in their mind.
 We all like to believe we judge things on their merits, but frequency has a substantial impact.

-Frequency creates familiarity, and familiarity makes us feel safe and comfortable, which translates into trust and credibility.
+Frequency creates familiarity, and familiarity makes people feel safe and comfortable, which is automatically translated into trust and credibility.

-This is why It’s so hard to fight misinformation, myths, misconceptions, and stagnant companies.
-Once something is established in our minds, it becomes harder to replace.
-We trust what we recognize, and it takes a certain amount of energy to disrupt that.
+This is why It’s so hard to fight misinformation, myths, and misconceptions.
+It’s also why it’s so hard to compete with an established company (even if the brand is stagnant or low quality).
+Once something is familiar to us and rooted in our minds, it becomes harder to replace.

 If you’re just starting out, or if you’re competing with larger, more well-known brands, remember that frequency will impact your results.